lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_3/Readme.md

 ```

-2. Instantiate our age and gender detection object.
+2. Instantiate the age and gender detection object.

 ```cpp
 AgeGenderDetection AgeGender;